+Grade 5 in GCSE Business, if taken.
 Grade 5 in GCSE Mathematics.
 Grade 5 in GCSE English Language.

 A Level Economics fits well into a variety of subject combinations but particularly compliments studies in Politics, History, Geography and Maths.

 Edexcel A Level Economics (A).